Who is Charles Harmon?

 Age 13 – 16

-- I liked to draw and paint.
-I used Tempera paints.
-I got good at drawing people’s faces.
-I liked to paint rockets and space scenes.
+- I liked to draw and paint using Tempera paints.
+I got good at drawing people’s faces and also liked to paint rockets and space scenes.

-- I read all the books in the local library on electronics and astronomy.
+- Reading was fun so I read all the books in the local library on electronics and astronomy.

-- I started a two year course in electronics.
-But I already knew most of it, so I and another radio amateur repaired electronics in our high school repair shop.
+- High school electronics – I already knew most of it, so I and another Amateur Radio Opreator repaired electronic appliances in our high school repair shop.

-- Later when attending college I found out the electronics course they were offering was the same one I had completed in high school.
-So I decided to get into computer science since computers were new and I thought they would be an upcoming popular invention.
+- Later when attending college, they offered the same course I had completed in high school.
+So I went into computer science since computers were new and I thought they would be an upcoming popular invention.

 - I followed the new inventions of the maser, the laser, transistors, semiconductors, IC’s (integrated circuits, i.e. chips) and almost everything electronic.

-- I got my Amateur Radio License, first a Novice, then a General.
-I still have it over 50 years later.
+- I got my General Class Amateur Radio License and still have it over 50 years later.

 - I built many radio transmitters from scratch and kits.

-- I built a pocket transistor radio about 1957 or before when transistors were only a few years old.
+- In 1957 I built a pocket transistor radio when transistors were only a few years old.

-- I talked to people in about 100 countries over my transmitters using voice and CW (code).
+- I talked to people in over 100 countries over my transmitters using voice and CW (code).

-- Operated (with a partner) my high school electronics repair business.
+- I operated (with a partner) my high school electronics repair business.
 We repaired radios, TVs, electric appliances, etc.

-- I had my own secret mobile radio station in the military where I handled secret coded messages.
+- In the military I operated a mobile radio station where I handled secret coded messages.

 - I jumped out of airplanes (C-130’s, Caribou’s, and C119’s).
 Was on a list to jump from a helicopter (HUEY’s) for a year, but when the call came to jump I was in Chicago for the weekend and decided not to take the 11 hour drive back to the post.
 I was lucky.
 The helicopter crashed and several people (all of them) died in the crash.